-Federal Supplemental Educational Opportunity Grants (FSEOGs) are reserved for undergraduates with significant financial need.
+- Federal Supplemental Educational Opportunity Grants (FSEOGs) are reserved for undergraduates with significant financial needs.
 The annual award is set by individual colleges, but federal guidelines set a minimum of $100 and a maximum of $4,000 per academic year.
-Students must file their FAFSA® in order to apply.
+Students must file their FAFSA® in order to apply for an FSEOG.

-Federal Supplemental Educational Opportunity Grants are awarded to undergraduate students and don’t need to be repaid.
-The amount awarded is determined by the extent of your financial need.
-Additional factors considered include the other aid you receive and what other financial aid is available through the particular college.
+Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to undergraduate students and don’t need to be repaid.
+The amount of FSEOG aid awarded is determined by the extent of the student’s financial need.
+Additional factors considered include the other financial aid you receive and what other financial aid is available through the particular college.

 It’s imperative you plan ahead for this, and the most important recommendation is to apply for FAFSA® as soon as possible when October 1 rolls around.
 This is important because each school only receives a limited amount of FSEOG funds each academic year.

-Students who demonstrate significant financial need through their application and show a low EFC, or Expected Family Contribution, are eligible.
+Students who demonstrate significant financial need through their application and show a low EFC or Expected Family Contribution, are eligible for FSEOG aid.
 FSEOGs are awarded to students who will receive Federal Pell Grants and demonstrate the greatest need.

-FSEOG awards are only available to students who haven’t already graduated with a bachelor’s or another professional degree.
-Other eligibility criteria include:
+FSEOG student aid is only available to students who haven’t already graduated with a bachelor’s or another professional degree.
+Other eligibility criteria for the FSEOG include:

-- You have never defaulted on other student loans.
+- Have never defaulted on other student loans

-- Your grades meet a minimum requirement, usually around a 2.0 GPA.
+- Your grades meet a minimum requirement, usually a 2.0 GPA or above

 Students who are recipients of an FSEOG award will be paid at least once during the school year.
 Options for payment include direct deposit into the student’s account, paid directly to the student, or some combination of the two.

-The most important aspect to getting FSEOG money is applying for FAFSA® as soon as possible.
+The most important aspect of getting FSEOG aid is applying for FAFSA® as soon as possible.
 Applying early means you have a better chance at the funds allotted to your particular school.
-Once a school’s FSEOG monies run out, there are no options to get more, so applying early gives you a better chance at the available grant money.
+Once a school’s FSEOG monies run out, there are no options to get more, so applying early gives you a better chance at the available grant aid.

-Ask if your school applies to the CSS/Financial Aid PROFILE form in addition as FAFSA®.
+Ask if your school applies to the CSS/Financial Aid PROFILE form in addition to FAFSA®.
 This can assist with non-federal aid options.

 Do I Have to Repay Back Grants?